Blendify/blender-manual/blender_docs/manual/editors/3dview/controls/visibility.rst

 - Font
 - Grease Pencil
 - Armature
-- Latice
+- Lattice
 - Empty
 - Light
 - Light Probe
 - Camera
 - Speaker

 When visibility is turned off any object of this kind will not be rendered in the 3D Viewport.
 When selectability is turned off any object of this kind will not be selectable via the 3D Viewport.